nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 ---------

 Dates and times are vital to almost all applications and can be quite tricky to properly utilize.
-Fortunately, by using moment and some other packages you can make it quite simple for your meteor applications.
+Fortunately, by using Moment and some other packages you can make it quite simple for your meteor applications.

 ----------